 However, there are situations in which automatic scrolling will not work.

 - In cases where the UI element locator is the AI locator (as in ai=XX)

 - In cases where the UI element exists within the scope of the screen, but fixed headers and/or footers are hidden

 - In cases where the target element will not be visible unless only a part of the screen, rather than the whole screen, is scrolled

-The latter “Continue scroll UI elements” is selected, if you have “3.
-In cases where the target element will not be visible unless only a part of the screen, rather than the whole screen, is scrolled”.
-In this example, the element to be displayed for the next operation is "Home (menu)" and the "area(1)" element (sidebar, gadget, etc.) is to be scrolled for that purpose.
+The third option, "Continue scroll UI element," is used when "Continue scroll Automatically" did not work well in "3.
+In cases where the target element will not be visible unless only a part of the screen, rather than the whole screen, is scrolled" above.
+In this example, the element to be displayed for the next operation is "Home (Title)" and the "area(1)" element (sidebar, gadget, etc.) is to be scrolled for that purpose.